HISTORY OF THE EARLY CHRISTIAN ART

 No prerequisite is required.

-The lectures will retrace, in a diachronic sense, the artistic seasons that occurred in Rome between the 4th and 7th centuries.
+The lectures will retrace, in a diachronic sense, the artistic seasons that occurred in Rome between the 4th and 6th centuries.
+The last three lessons will be devoted to a broadening of the view to three other cities that preserve a very significant Early Christian artistic heritage: Aquileia, Milan and Ravenna.

 The main focus will be on monumental evidence in the fields of architecture (ecclesiastical buildings with a central plan and basilica, baptisteries, mausoleums), sculpture (sarcophagi and liturgical furnishings) and decoration (floor and wall mosaics, paintings, opus sectile).
 The technical-execution methods, material components, iconographic themes, formal aspects, patronage and function will be examined in order to provide students with the necessary tools to understand the language that innervated Christian art in its first phase of formation.